 After the 10 minutes are up, turn off the heat, stir in the cornstarch mixture, then slowly add the beaten eggs and give the pot a few stirs so that the egg forms little strings.
 Cover and let it rest for 5 minutes, then serve it topped with sliced spring onions.

-This recipe is enough to feed three for dinner with little to none leftover, if you need to feed a larger group, or are big eaters, then it would probably be a good idea to double the recipe.
+This recipe doesn’t make a lot—it’s about 3 lunches for me.
+If you need to feed a group—or are big eaters—then it would probably be a good idea to double the recipe.